Back to Blog

 If you manage an electric cooperative or municipal utility in Texas, House Bill 144 is the most significant regulatory change to hit your operations since ERCOT restructuring.
-Signed into law in 2023 and codified as Texas Utilities Code Sec.
+Signed into law in 2025 by the 89th Texas Legislature and codified as Texas Utilities Code Sec.
 38.103, HB 144 requires every electric utility in the state to develop, submit, and maintain a formal pole inspection and management plan — and to report on it monthly to the Public Utility Commission of Texas (PUCT).

-The deadline for initial plan submission is January 1, 2027.
-That gives your cooperative roughly 9 months from today to have a compliant system in place.
+The deadline for initial plan submission is January 1, 2027, so every Texas cooperative needs a compliant system in place before then.
 This article explains what the law requires, why it exists, and what your options are for meeting its requirements.
+For a section-by-section breakdown of what the plan itself must contain, see HB 144 Pole Management Plan: What Texas Utilities Must File.

 Why HB 144 Exists